StefanoMastella/DIY_MEMS_SPL_Meter/README.md

 Thanks to [Viviane Melo](https://www.researchgate.net/profile/Viviane-Melo-3), my friend and academic advisor, for all the support.

-Thanks to [Felipe Mello](https://www.researchgate.net/profile/Felipe-Mello-9) and [William D'Andrea Fonseca](https://www.researchgate.net/profile/William-Fonseca-4) for their research on which this model was based.
+Thanks to [Felipe Mello](https://www.researchgate.net/profile/Felipe-Mello-9), [William D'Andrea Fonseca](https://www.researchgate.net/profile/William-Fonseca-4) and [Paulo Mareze](https://www.researchgate.net/profile/Paulo-Mareze) for their research on which this model was based.
 Check their work in:

 F. R. Mello; W. D’A. Fonseca; P. H. Mareze.
 MEMS digital microphone and Arduino compatible
 microcontroller: an embedded system for noise monitoring.
 In 50th International Congress and